dpeter99/dpeter99.github.io/content/posts/forge_118.md

 ::: warning
 **1.18.2**

-There will be a 1.18.1 Recommended Buil.
+There will be a 1.18.1 Recommended Build.

-The upgrade progress for 1.18.2 will probably thake more time.
+The upgrade progress for 1.18.2 will probably take more time.
 This is because ForgeFlower needs to be upgraded to support new Java features used by Mojang.
 :::

 ## 1.18.2

-Work on the new version will only start when the full releas drops.
+Work on the new version will only start when the full release drops.
 Dis doesn't mean that the pre-release and release candidate versions don't get inspected, and tested but these do not result in actual forge builds that are distributed.

 ### Progress